svera/magento2-developer-exam-notes/README.md

 ---
 #### 6.2.
 Category Properties
 > How do you create and manage categories?
+Categories can be made in the admin panel under Category menu item and is a tree-link structure.
+Categories can be made programmatically using `CategoryInterfaceFactory` object and saving with `CategoryInterfaceRepository`.
 ---
 #### 6.3.
 Product/Category Relations
 > How do you assign and unassign products to categories?